hbarkine/privacy/habit-forest/habit-forest-privacy.md

 Information about your device such as device model, operating system version, and general technical information necessary for the App to function properly.

 ### Usage Data
-Information about how you interact with the App, such as features used, progress within the app, and general interaction patterns.
-This information may be collected through analytics services such as **Firebase Analytics** to help us understand how the App is used and improve the user experience.
+Information about how you interact with the App, such as features used, app events, and general interaction patterns.
+This data is collected in aggregated form and does not personally identify users.
+Analytics services such as Firebase Analytics may be used to help understand how the App is used and improve the user experience.

 ### Purchase Information
 If you make purchases within the App, the transaction is processed securely by **Apple through the App Store**.
 We do not receive or store your payment information.